lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * Generalized trust assessment of authentication credentials.

 * Revised discussion on the ELA procedure, based on upcoming updates expected in version -07 of draft-ietf-lake-authz.

+* Added side-processing check about the absence of expected EAD items in incoming EDHOC messages.

 * Editorial fixes and improvements.